 The Tujenge Africa Foundation is a U.S.-based non-profit organization with operations in Africa’s Great Lakes region.
-“Tujenge” is a Swahili verb, which means to build or construct.
+“Tujenge” comes from the Swahili verb meaning to build or construct.
 Our goal is to build African capacity through quality, innovative, and boundary-pushing education.
 The Foundation will help boost the potential of the poorest and most marginalized in the African Great Lakes region through development initiatives that focus on education, dialogue, and economic advancement.
 We have begun our initial phase of operations in Burundi, while maintaining a long-term vision of providing the same opportunities in the Democratic Republic of the Congo, Rwanda, Uganda, Tanzania, as well as in other conflict-ridden nations in Africa.

 Burundi is one of the smallest countries in Africa’s Great Lakes region.
 Burundi borders Tanzania to the east and south, the Democratic Republic of the Congo to the west, and Rwanda to the north.
 It is an extremely rural society, with a population of about 10 million people.
 With an area of 10,745 square miles (27,830 sq. km), Burundi is one of the most densely populated countries in the world.
 Indeed, land scarcity has contributed to its post-independence instability.
 Burundi’s per capita GDP and Human Development Index are among the lowest on the African continent.
 In fact, Burundi is arguably the most impoverished country in the world.
 While primary school is free in Burundi, only 34% of students can afford to attend secondary school.